“He gave you a cookie – say thank you!”

 By being polite to our children, I am wondering if we model (and really mean!) use of cue words like please and thank you during exchanges.
 Do we say we are sorry (and really mean it) if our actions cause our child pain or discomfort (even as we set a boundary they may not like)?

 By showing respect to our children, I am wondering if we make space for their autonomy (again, while still setting appropriate parental boundaries), if we respect their bodies and personal space as we would with any other person.
-Do we give notice (not a warning, as this implies something bad) before acting on their bodies, or do we snatch them up suddenly from behind or yank things out of their hands?
+Do we give notice (not a warning, as this implies something bad) before acting on their bodies, or do we snatch them up suddenly from behind or grab things out of their hands to teach them that grabbing things is wrong?
 Do we respect their boundaries and need for distance, or do we steal hugs and kisses from unwilling subjects?

 By treating them like human beings, I most assuredly do not mean treating them like adults.
 Rather, I mean that we respect, honor, and make space for whatever feelings they have, however big, and still set appropriate parental limits with a gentle, yet firm, touch.
 Do we acknowledge and express genuine curiosity about their budding selfhood – their minds, preferences, opinions, and ideas – even as they change before our eyes, without judgment or shame?

 Take a moment to consider these questions.